Walpurga03/nostr-telegram-bridge/README.md

 ---

+## 🙏 Support & Donate

+If you like this project and want to say thank you, you can support the development via:

+- ⚡ **Lightning**: `aldo.barazutti@walletofsatoshi.com`
+- ⚡ **Nostr zap**: [npub192jd2dxlqwfnemzz8hsk77z2rn4de3thelw6suvtvqsl79d0udysxzuswy]

+Thank you for your support! 🚀

+---

 **💡 Tip:** For getting started, we recommend the **NIP-17 mode** for private messages or **group mode** for community chats.